CDRT/docs/bios/settings/thinkpad/ioportaccess.md

 <details><summary>Wireless LAN</summary>

-Select whether to enable or disable Wireless LAN device.
+Whether to enable or disable Wireless LAN device and keep it disabled in the OS environment.

-One of 2 Possible options:
+Possible options:

-1.	**On** – enables use of Wireless LAN device.
-Default.
+1.	**On** - Default.
-2. Off - disables use of Wireless LAN device and keeps it disabled in the OS environment.
+2. Off

 | WMI Setting name | Values | Locked by SVP | AMD/Intel |
 |:---|:---|:---|:---|